-The teenaged parents have a similar reaction when they receive baby’s first quilt only a few days later and begin their journey as a family.
+The young parents react with tearful appreciation when they receive baby’s first quilt only a few days later.
+They begin their journey as a family.
+The circle is unbroken.

 How You Can Help

-You can help by crocheting for charity programs in your community or overseas.
 Your local area is a great place to start.
-Check with hospitals, nursing homes, and church organizations about local groups who organize crocheting for charity programs.
+Check with hospitals, nursing homes, and church organizations about local groups who organize crocheted items for charity programs.
 In addition, ask about other crafting activities for charity.
-Some groups focus on sewing, quilting, or other types or projects.
-While offering your skills, be sure ti understand the program and find an outlet that is personally meaningful to you.
+Some groups focus on sewing, quilting, or projects that do not typically include crochet.
+While offering your skills, be sure to take time to understand the program and find an outlet that is personally meaningful to you.

 I gain a personal satisfaction from working with local charity groups and local recipients, especially for yarn-based projects and opportunities to crochet for charity groups.
-Many national organizations have local chapters in larger cities.
-Some of these are:
+Facilitate positive change in the world.

 There are so many ways to engage.
 Start local or reach out globally and find the crochet program that suits your interests.
 When you crochet for charity, lives will change.
 Perhaps one of those lives will be yours!